 - Give yourself permission to make a mistake: Embrace your imperfections and use them as learning tools rather than something to punish yourself for.

 - Take a self-compassion break: A chance to take a mindfulness moment to acknowledge how you are feeling.
 Mindfulness is the concept of bringing your attention to the present moment.
 By being mindful.
-We notice how we really feel and are aware of how we speak to ourselves.
+We notice how we really feel and are aware of how we speak to ourselves (have a read of Malaika’s Mindfulness 101 article).

 - Be around the people you love: Whether that is just chilling with your friends in your room, watching a movie or even giving a friend a call, being around people is the best way to better whenever you’re feeling down.
 If you want some cheap and fun ideas on things you could do this week with your friends, partner of even just yourself, check out Lydia’s Valentine’s Day ideas.